dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 ## Stuck on `OC: Driver XXX.efi at 0 cannot be found`

-Verify that your EFI/OC/Drivers matches up with your config.plist -> UEFi -> Drivers
+Verify that your EFI/OC/Drivers matches up with your config.plist -> UEFI -> Drivers

+Note that the entries are case-sensitive.

 ## Stuck on `Buffer Too Small`